ga-wdi-boston/game-project-api/README.md

 GET   | `/games/:id/watch` | `games#watch`

-All API actions, except `watch`, expect data in the request body to be JSON,  `Content-Type:application/json; charset=utf-8`, and return data, if any, as JSON in the response body.
+All API actions that expect data in the request body require JSON,  `Content-Type:application/json; charset=utf-8`, and returned data in the response body, if any, will also be JSON.

 ---
 ## User actions